-I welcome the new £500 million Household Support Fund for vulnerable households who need some extra support over the coming months with the cost of essentials.
-The new Fund has been available to councils in England since October with councils able to distribute funding within local areas to directly help those who need it most.
+I also note that the Chancellor has increased the Household Support Fund by an extra £500 million, taking total funding to £1.5 billion for vulnerable households who need some extra support over the coming months with the cost of essentials.
+The fund has been available to councils in England since October with councils able to distribute funding within local areas to directly help those who need it most.

-It is vital that our welfare system supports those who need it and would emphasise that £55 billion is spent per year on benefits to support disabled people and those with health conditions.
+It is vital that our welfare system supports those who need it and would emphasise that a record £64 billion will be spent this year on benefits to support disabled people and those with health conditions.
 I know my colleagues across government continue to monitor research and campaigning from a wide variety of sources as they consider the future of welfare and disability policy.